-- Examination rewrite: Students receiving a failing grade on a written evaluation, will be granted a single rewrite for the failed evaluation to a maximum of 3 rewrites per term.
+- Examination rewrite: Each student will be granted a total of 3 examination rewrites per term.
+Students receiving a failing grade on a written evaluation, may opt to use 1 of the 3 rewrites to improve the undesired results. - (Note: The 3 rewrites are a maximum total for the term.
+Students will not have 3 rewrites per course) - Should a passing grade be achieved on the rewrite, the student will be awarded a 70% for that evaluation - Should the student fail the second attempt, the higher of the two grades will be taken as the grade for that examination. - Practical scenario testing: Summative scenario evaluations are graded as pass or fail.
+Students receiving a failing grade on a practical examination will be granted a single opportunity to retest following feedback and/or remedial education from the examiners (see SOP: Summative Practical Evaluation). - o Should a passing grade be achieved on the retest, the student will be awarded a pass for the examination. - Should the student fail the second attempt, the student will be awarded a failure for the examination

-(Note: The 3 rewrites are a maximum total for the term and does not mean that students will have 3 rewrites per course) - Should a passing grade be achieved on the rewrite, the student will be awarded a 70% for that evaluation - Should the student fail the second attempt, the higher of the two grades will be taken as the grade for that examination. - Practical scenario testing: Summative scenario evaluations are graded as pass or fail.
-Students receiving a failing grade on a practical examination will be granted a single opportunity to retest following feedback and/or remedial education from the examiners (see SOP: Summative Practical Evaluation). - Should a passing grade be achieved on the retest, the student will be awarded a pass for the examination. - o Should the student fail the second attempt, the student will be awarded a failure for the examination - Ambulance preceptorship/clinical practicum completion: The student is deemed to have successfully completed the ambulance preceptorship and clinical practicums once all of the following have occurred: - o The student has completed an appropriate number of attendance hours - The student has successfully attained signoffs for all of the required competencies in the appropriate performance environment or higher. - The preceptor has no outstanding concerns with the student's ability to perform adequately in the appropriate performance environment.
+- Ambulance preceptorship/clinical practicum completion: The student is deemed to have successfully completed the ambulance preceptorship and clinical practicums once all of the following have occurred: - o The student has completed an appropriate number of attendance hours - The student has successfully attained signoffs for all of the required competencies in the appropriate performance environment or higher. - The preceptor has no outstanding concerns with the student's ability to perform adequately in the appropriate performance environment.